Dr. Sears Guide to Treating Burns

 First degree burns

-- Apply prescription burn cream called Silvadene (the generic equivalent is silver sulfadiazine).
-This is an antibiotic cream that has excellent healing properties, and is an important part of the burn treatment because it’s very effective at preventing infection.
+Apply prescription burn cream called Silvadene (the generic equivalent is silver sulfadiazine).
+This is an antibiotic cream with excellent healing properties and is an important part of the burn treatment because it’s very effective at preventing infection.
 You need to apply it aseptically; buy a package of sterile tongue depressors to use.
 Use a lot of cream, as if you were icing a cake.
 When you change the bandage, if all the cream is worn off or soaked in, then you didn’t use enough.
 Silvadene contains silver, and you will notice a dark “tarnish” discoloration on the bandages.

-- Cover with a bandage.
+Cover with a bandage.
 Your doctor may recommend a specific type of bandage.
-Typically a non-stick pad is placed over the cream (one brand name is Telfa), than a gauze is taped or wrapped around the area.
+Typically a non-stick pad is placed over the cream (one brand name is Telfa), then a gauze is taped or wrapped around the area.

 Because of the seriousness and potential for scarring from this type of burn, it is recommended that you go to a burn center or ER for treating burns of this degree, and then continue your follow-up care with a burn surgeon.
 We cannot put any general recommendations here for this type of burn.